 According to some statistics around 8% of all product page traffic converts to sales.
 Other research shows that ecommerce “add-to-basket” rates hover around 10% of all site traffic.
 At Growcode, we’ve found that figure to be slightly lower, usually around the 5% to 7% mark.

-At Growcode, we’ve found that product details pages can almost always be improved by making small tweaks, whether it’s by building product page urgency, highlighting special offers and discounts or, as is the focus of this article, dispelling doubts.
+At Growcode, we’ve found that product details pages (also mobile product detail pages) can almost always be improved by making small tweaks, whether it’s by building product page urgency, highlighting special offers and discounts or, as is the focus of this article, dispelling doubts.

 The simple truth is that many online retailers are leaving easy sales on the table by omitting important trust-building elements on their product detail pages.